symfony/symfony-docs/translation.rst

 Configuration
 -------------

-The previous creates an initial config file where you can define the default locale of the app and the :ref:`fallback locales <translation-fallback>` used when Symfony can't find some translation:
+The previous command creates an initial config file where you can define the default locale of the app and the :ref:`fallback locales <translation-fallback>` that will be used if Symfony can't find some translation:

 .. configuration-block::